datashelter/documentation/docs/quickstart.md

 ## Add you first server

-Add your first server on the dashboard.
-You will be prompted to install the snaper CLI on your server and to configure it.
+Add your first server to the dashboard.
+You will be prompted to install the snaper CLI on your server and configure it.

 ## Setup recurring backups